MyCodeBits/Udacity-CarND-Vehicle-Detection-Project/README.md

 ![alt text][image7]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Explained above.

 ---

-### Video Implementation
+**Video Implementation**

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
+**1. Provide a link to your final video output.
+Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)**
 The input video is at Udacity's  [link](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/project_video.mp4)

 Here's a [link to my video result](https://youtu.be/HZuQu8NQnHo)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+**2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.**

 - In order to track vehicles across frames in a video stream, I created a class boxes to store all of the bounding rectangles from each of the previous 12 frames in a list.
 - In each frame, I then combine the lists of bounding rectangles from current and previous frames, and then used the OpenCV function cv2.groupRectangles to combine overlapping rectangles in to consolidated bounding boxes.